 We had a difficult time watching all three of these elephants.
 While we were there we did not witness the stereotypical behavior that Teresita generally exhibits but there is a great concern for her psychological health.
 At the end of the day we found ourselves with greater concern for Serva and Hangun, they have a newer enclosure but it’s mostly covered with concrete, with lack of stimuli to move or wander it is not doing their aging, overweight bodies any favors.
 But, there’s something else with the two Asians, it almost felt like they’ve lost the fight to make the most out of their tragic situation.
 All of these ladies carry the scars of captivity, all three need a substantial change.

 Please click on a picture below to be taken to their slideshow.
-While in the slideshow you can click on the “i” (information) button in the bottom left corner to see the captions that go with the pictures.
-Once that button is pressed, you can also leave comments or share the pictures through several social media options.
+While viewing the slideshow, click on the “i” information button in the bottom left corner to see the captions.
+Once that button is pressed, feel free to leave a comment or share the images through several social media options.